Cal State blunder may mean loss of affordable housing for 3,000 students - The San Francisco Examiner

 CalMatters

-The consequence for Cal State’s blunder: Unless state lawmakers intervene, as many as 3,000 students will be deprived of affordable housing.
+The consequence for the blunder: Unless lawmakers intervene, as many as 3,000 students will be deprived of affordable housing.

 CalMatters discovered the discrepancy by reviewing building applications, official correspondence and other documents related to the three-year, $2 billion Higher Education Student Housing Grant Program that the Legislature approved in this year’s state budget.
 Over that three-year period, Cal State is slated to receive $600 million from the grant program to build housing at low rents for students.